A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Application: Cross-layer Avellaneda-Stoikov Game

-At the outer layer, the regime transition rates $\mu_{ij}(f,g)$ are controlled by a \textit{Macro-Attacker} ($f_t$) who seeks to maximize the MM's disutility (or induce a ``Crisis'' regime where $\sigma$ is high); and a \textit{Stabilizer}, ($g_t$) who Seeks to maintain the ``Calm'' regime.
+At the outer layer, the regime transition rates $\mu_{ij}(f,g)$ are controlled by a \textit{Macro-Attacker} ($f_t$) who seeks to maximize the MM's disutility (or induce a ``Crisis'' regime where $\sigma$ is high); and a \textit{Stabilizer} ($g_t$) who seeks to maintain the ``Calm'' regime.
 The outer value function $U_i(t,q)$ is computed by substituting the inner value $v_{i,q}$ into the outer objective.

 We formulate the inner layer as a zero-sum differential game.
 The MM maximizes the Constant Absolute Risk Aversion (CARA) utility of terminal wealth, $U(x_0) = -\exp(-\gamma (m_T + q_T S_T))$, where $\gamma \geq 0$ is the risk aversion parameter.
-The SP observes the MM's inventory $q_t$ and exerts price pressure $w_t$ to minimize the MM's Certainty Equivalent, subject to a quadratic cost $\frac{1}{2\xi} w_t^2$ representing the capital cost or risk of manipulation.
+The SP observes the MM's inventory $q_t$ and exerts price pressure $w_t$ to minimize the MM's Certainty Equivalent, with capital usage or manipulation risk represented below by a utility-scaled quadratic penalty with coefficient $\frac{1}{2\xi}$.